CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/_index.md

 You already use databases in your everyday life!
 A few examples:

-- The messages you've sent on Slack will be in a database.
+- The messages you send on Slack are stored in a database.
 - CYF will store your're contact details, that will be on a database!
 - You're phones contact list?
 That will be in a database too!